 Participants will be asked for written informed consent, and will then be instructed regarding the procedure of the experiment.
 These instructions involve the blocks, for which the participants will be tested, because tasks are slightly different in each block, and the used PAS ratings, for it is important that participants memorise these before the start of the experiment.

-(Farrens et al., 2021)The EEG cap will then be applied and participants will be required to sit on a chair in front of the experimental screen, rest their chin on the chin rest to ensure a constant viewing distant of approximately 60 cm, and to position their hands, so that their right hand can reach the number pad and their left hand the spacebar and the number row alike.
+For light skin abrasion which helps reduce electrode impedances, participants will be asked to comb their hair with a plastic comb, concentrating on the scalp (Farrens et al., 2021).
+The EEG cap will then be applied.
+Participants will be required to sit on a chair in front of the experimental screen, rest their chin on the chin rest to ensure a constant viewing distant of approximately 60 cm, and to position their hands, so that their right hand can reach the number pad and their left hand the spacebar and the number row alike.

 Each trial starts with the black fixation cross, that will appear after one of six onset times (approx. 1000, 1165, 1330, 1495 and 1824 ms), which were chosen to let trial durations vary.
 The fixation cross is followed by a prime stimulus after approx. 500 ms, a black arrow pointing either left or right.
 The prime is presented for 24 ms (2 frames).
 After a fixed SOA (8 frames = approx. 94 ms) the target/mask follows, which is presented for 106 ms and points in either the same direction as the prime (congruent trial) or the opposite direction (incongruent trial).
 Participants will have to react as fast and accurately as possible to the direction of the target/mask by pressing '1' for left and '3' for right on the number pad of the keyboard with their right hand.
-See Figure 2 for a schematic depiction of the experimental paradigm.
+See Figure 1 for a schematic depiction of the experimental paradigm.